Academic Advising Web Pages

 What is academic advising?

-Academic advising is a process facilitated by trained MCCC counselors and full-time faculty to assist students with educational and career planning and academic choices.
+Academic advising is a process facilitated by trained MCCC counselors and full-time faculty to assist students with educational and career planning.
 Assistance is available to help you plan your program, select classes, choose a major, and meet transfer requirements of a four-year institution.

 What is the difference between a counselor and a faculty adviser?